 Party HQ, in particular, is increasingly segmenting the emails it sends out.
 So it’s always a good idea to try to be as specific as possible about which email(s) have not been received and then ask firstname.lastname@example.org.

-But as a general guide there are four main groups of emails which come out from the party HQ in Great George Street:
+In addition, as a general guide there are four main groups of emails which come out from the party HQ in Great George Street:

 - Campaigns messages: sent to current party members, supporters, and people HQ think might be interested in the campaign.
 Signing up on the campaign’s page is the best way to stay informed.
 For example, to receive emails about Brexit, sign up to the Brexit campaign on the party website.